-We strongly recommend that you register at least one additional device (such as a tablet, a landline, a set of one-time codes, or a Yubikey) before something like that happens.
+We strongly recommend that you register at least one additional device (such as a tablet, a landline, a set of one-time codes, or a U2F Token) before something like that happens.
 You should then be sure to unregister the lost or broken device from your list of authorized devices.

 If you have configured Duo to 'automatically send me a push' (or other 'automatic' action), the "remember me" feature isn't available.
 To change this, you first have to wait until the method you chose times out waiting for your response.
 Then click on the Settings & Devices link.
 Verify it's you, and then change "When I log in:" to "Ask me to choose an authentication method."
 Once you have done this, the "Remember me for 30 days" check box will appear.

-I want to add another device (or change my settings), but I chose "Remember me for 30 days."
+I want to add another device (or change my settings), but I selected "Remember me for 30 days."
 How do I do it?